Pennsylvania ARD Program Lawyers

 Can you be removed from ARD?
 Yes.
 The district attorney may file a motion with the court seeking to remove you from the ARD program if you violate a condition of ARD.
 Examples of grounds for removal include:

 2. Failure to make required restitution;

 3. Failure to complete the mandated highway safety school program;

 4. Failure to complete any other program mandated as a condition of ARD;

 5. Violation of the terms and conditions of ARD in any other way.

 If the district attorney wants to remove you from the program, he can file a motion with the court, and a hearing will then be held.
 If the court finds that you violated any conditions of ARD, the court may remove you from ARD.
 At that point, the underlying DUI prosecution is reinstated and the case proceeds as if it had never been diverted to the ARD program.

 ARD Program in Pennsylvania

 Our ARD attorneys have helped clients through the whole ARD process from start to finish.
+Each county has its own procedures and applications for the ARD program.
 The ARD Program in Lancaster is open to DUI offenders and to those charged with offenses other than DUI.
 There are specific eligibility criteria that must be considered and discussed for Lancaster County offenses.

 Lancaster County also has an ARD review panel which exists through the District Attorney’s Office.
-After applying for ARD, in some cases, an applicant will be scheduled for an opportunity to appear before an ARD review panel.
+After applying for ARD, in some cases, an applicant will be scheduled for an opportunity to appear before an ARD review panel with their attorney.